andersonvom/adp-downloader/README.md

     gem install adp-downloader  # you might have to use sudo

+## Upgrading

+### 0.1.x --> 0.2.x

+Statements are stored by year and the app uses the PDF ID, that is always available, instead of the ID of the detailed JSON, and statements are also stored in directories by year.
+You might want to save backup your current statements and manually merge the ones that might not be available anymore in the new folders.

 ## Usage

 Go to the directory where you want the pay stubs to be saved and run: